omnetpp/omnetpp/samples/resultfiles/python/ResultAnalysisUsingPython.md

 TODO try:
 - scalar plot with confidence intervals (aloha standard plot?)
-- basic vector functions like diff or integrate;
-- plot histogram of a column or of a vector;
+- plot histogram of a scalar!!! or of a vector;
 - save to / load from JSON! (what about NaNs and numpy arrays?)

 ```{.python .input}